 1. What is the internal model and how does it create our experience?

 The internal model is your mind’s system for turning signals from the external world into the experience you live inside.
-It takes interactions from the Causation Domain (the Blue Space) and transforms them into everything you perceive, feel, and understand in your Red Space.
-The model presents itself seamlessly, creating experience that feels like direct reality.
-Colors, sounds, and textures are creations of this internal system working beneath awareness.
+It takes interactions from the Blue Space and transforms them into everything you perceive, feel, and understand in your Red Space.
+The model presents itself seamlessly.
+Colors, sounds, and textures feel like direct access to reality, but they’re built beneath awareness.

 2. How does paradox drive learning and change?

 Paradox is any mismatch between what your model expects and what actually happens.
 When your mind encounters something it doesn’t predict, tension appears within the model.
-This prompts revision: adjusting interpretations, changing expectations, modifying logic, or changing perspective entirely.
-Whether minor tweaks or major reorganizations, all learning begins with detecting a gap between expectation and reality.
+This prompts revision: adjusting interpretations, changing expectations, modifying logic, or reframing perspective entirely.
+All learning begins with detecting a gap between expectation and reality.

-3. What are the four components of the internal model and how do they work together?
+3. What are the four components of the internal model?

 The internal model has four interacting parts.
 Interpretation produces your experience from external signals.
-Expectation provides internal reference points for what should happen.
+Expectation provides internal reference points.
 Logic compares interpretation with expectation to evaluate differences.
 Perspective sets the overall orientation, determining what matters and how differences get framed.
-When contradictions arise, logic detects the gap, perspective influences how it’s understood, and the model adjusts through changes in interpretation, expectation, logic, or perspective itself.
+When contradictions arise, logic detects the gap and perspective shapes how it’s understood.
+The model adjusts through changes in any of the four.

 4. What happens when your internal model undergoes major reorganization?